 The farm’s volunteers and interns work with staff to design opportunities that fit their interests and the farm’s needs.
 Responsibilities range from animal care, gardening, landscaping, and mentoring; to administrative functions such as crop planning and data entry.

-Positions are limited, and the farm seeks volunteers with some level of farm/agribusiness-related skills.
+Positions are limited, and the farm seeks volunteers with advanced skills related to farming, culinary services, and/or human services.

 Community supported agriculture (CSA) connects Prospect Meadow Farm with our community by inviting local residents to purchase a share of our summer season’s crops.
 As a member, your contribution will support our work while also filling your table with delicious fresh produce.
 The shares provide a family of four with fruit, vegetables, and eggs for 19 weeks, from June to October.
-Each summer, we also include one pound of sausage in July and one pound of bacon in August.
+Each summer, we also include two pounds of pork products.
+Click here to order your CSA Share now!